 - Travel insurance (compulsory to have insurance that covers helicopter evacuation)

-- Tips (suggested amount US$75 per week for staff only; leader’s tips at your discretion)
+- Tips (suggested amount US$75 per week for staff only); Leader’s tips at your discretion

-- Items of a personal nature, e.g., alcoholic drinks, bottled beverages, laundry, souvenir, etc.
+- Items of a personal nature, e.g., alcoholic drinks, bottled beverages, laundry, souvenirs, etc.

-Most of our clients, from 3 years old to some in their 70s, have done and completed their treks with almost no exercise or training.
+Most of our clients have completed their treks from 3 years old to some in their 70s with almost no exercise or training.

 Do you offer hotel/airport pick-up?